 Our final visit is to Thimphu's mighty 17th century Dzong, a striking fortress, and the seat of the government of Bhutan since the 1960s.

 Today we transfer to Paro for our flight to Kolkata, where we take a tour on arrival, exploring the city's highlights further.
-Here, we see the beautiful Dalhousie Square, an area created as the centre of the British East India Company's trading post.
+Here, we see the beautiful Dalhousie Square, an area created as the center of the British East India Company's trading post.
 We also take in the Jain Temple and South Park Street Cemetery and visit Tagore's House, a mansion from the 18th century that once served as the home of one of India's best-loved poets.
 On Day 14 we bid India a fond farewell as the tour concludes.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.

 We recommend that for this tour you arrange flights to Netaji Subhas Chandra International Airport, approximately 10 miles from your base in Kolkata.
 Our recommended departure airport is the Netaji Subhas Chandra International Airport, approximately 10 miles from your final base in Kolkata.

 It is your responsibility to check and fulfil the passport, visa, health and immigration requirements applicable to your itinerary.
 We do not accept any responsibility if you cannot travel, or incur any other loss because you have not complied with any passport, visa, immigration requirements or health formalities.
 You agree to reimburse us in relation to any fines or other losses which we incur as a result of your failure to comply with any passport, visa, immigration requirements or health formalities.

 Provisional departure and return times, where available, can be found together with our dates and prices by clicking on the 'Prices & Availability' button.
 We write to all booked customers approximately 10 weeks prior to the start of their tour to advise the exact departure and return time for their particular group.